shuozhixu/Modelling_2024/README.md

-# Calculations in alloys and ceramics
+# Multi-principal element alloys

 ## Foreword

-The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants) and generalized stacking fault energies (GSFE) of several alloys and ceramics.
+The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants) and generalized stacking fault energies (GSFE) of four equal-molar multi-principal element alloys (MPEAs).
 The effects of chemical short-range order (CSRO) and temperature will be considered.

 Please read the following journal articles to understand how the aforementioned material properties can be calculated.